OctopusDeploy/blog/blog/2024-06/re-envisioning-our-navigation/index.md

 Insights from our NPS surveys gave us hints about the findability problem.
 But many comments were vague such as “i have trouble finding things” or “I feel lost”.
 This was a signal that it wasn’t a surface level problem or a quick fix.

 We came to learn many parts of the experience are connected to this problem.
-Information grouping.
+Information groupings.
 Menu labels.
-Many pages.
+Too many pages.
 Page layouts.
 Workflows.

 So how do we tackle a broad and interconnected problem space?
 I decided to re-envision our navigation was the next best step.
 We organised a series of activities to help us understand our Navigation North Star.